Close

 • 1.5-mile treadmill: Run/walk for best time.

-How the PRT is scored
+How the Navy scores the PRT

 Other rules for the Navy PRT